 Formed in 2008, the 20/20 Sisters of Vision, is a Giving Circle of women of color, who participate in both charitable and strategic giving.
 Our mission is to empower women and families, in local and global communities, by enabling them to improve their quality of life, in areas such as health, education, economic development and spirituality.
 Our commitment is to combine our time, our talents, and our financial resources to do this pivotal work.
 Since its inception, 20/20 Sisters of Vision, has made small grants, totaling in excess of $8,000.00 to various organizations, and occasional charitable gifts to individuals.
 In 2011 grants were made to the Area Wide Health Committee of Tillery and the Lott Carey Women’s Auxilary’s Ethiopia Project.
 In 2012 the Circle is developing strategic alliances with organizations in Durham County, North Carolina, that are actively working to improve the success of at risk youth, while continuing to partner with groups that improve the lives of women and children internationally.
 Click here and select 20/20 Sisters of Vision (under Choose a Fund) to donate to this Giving Circle.

 The Art of Giving Fund is a Triangle women’s collective jointly administered by Triangle Community Foundation and North Carolina Community Foundation.
 The mission of the fund is to address issues that affect women.
-In its 2015-2016 grant cycle, the Art of Giving will be funding nonprofits and/or programs that support and empower the lives of young women and girls, ages 10 – 20, in the Triangle.

 The Art of Giving is a fund designed for women who want to help others who are in need in our community.
 By becoming a member of this group and reaching out to other women in the Triangle to join TAG, members have an opportunity to fund programs that will make a substantial difference in the lives of others.